belueu/spring-boot-master/README.md

 #### Setting up specific profiles for different environments:

-    This can be set using .properties files
+    This can be set using .properties files.

 - Create specific .properties file for each environment